cj-praveen/cj-praveen/README.md

 # Hello, World! 👋

-I'm a passionate coder who transforms innovative ideas into functional realities.
+I'm a passionate self-taught programmer.

 ## Education
 - Currently pursuing a Diploma in Computer Engineering